dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 }
 ```

 The first three overloads require a pointer to the source.
-To be able to use a pointer in a safe way, the buffer needs to be pinned first.
+To be able to use a pointer to a managed buffer in a safe way, the buffer needs to be pinned first.
 This is because the GC cannot track unmanaged pointers.
 It needs help to ensure that it doesn't move the memory while you're using it, as the pointers would silently become invalid.
 The tricky part here is doing the pointer arithmetic right:

 ```cs
 unsafe int UnmanagedPointersSum(Span<int> buffer)